Cars brands and logos that start with L

 Ligier Logo

-The Ligier brand stands out for its history among French automakers.
-It was founded in 1968 in Abrest, Allier, Auvergne, France, by sportsman and racing driver Guy Ligier to develop racing cars, as it is called, “for himself.”
+The Ligier brand stands out for its history as a French automaker.
+It was founded in 1968 in Abrest, Allier, Auvergne, France, by sportsman and racing driver Guy Ligier to develop racing cars, as he called it, “for himself.”
 Production began with the Ligier JS2 model.
-The prefix JS is a tribute to the best friend of the company founder, Jo Schlesser, who died at the French Grand Prix in 1968, playing for the Honda team.
+The prefix JS is a tribute to Jo Schlesser, the best friend of the company’s founder, who died at the 1968 French Grand Prix while racing for the Honda team.
 The brand is better known as a racing team.
 The company has also created the JS 50 and JS RC city cars, ATVs, and the EZ-10 electric-powered unmanned van.

 Lincoln